 If a municipality approached TRCA to explore the possibility of dispersing funeral ashes on one or more of TRCA's properties, several pieces of work would need to be undertaken.
-TRCA would need to retain legal counsel with experience in this area to advise on compliance, both by TRCA and any potential operators of such services on TRCA land.
+TRCA would need to retain legal counsel with experience in this area to advise on site-specific compliance, both by TRCA and any potential operators of such services on TRCA land.
 TRCA staff would also need to identify appropriate sites where the regular dispersal of funeral ashes would have minimal property use and ecological impacts and potentially set limits on the number of dispersals allowed annually, as well as establish a monitoring program for the site.
-It is also recommended that either a municipality or appropriate organization (such as an end-of-life service provider) be retained to provide all services required for the bereaved related to the dispersal of ashes of their loved ones.
+In recognition of TRCA's mandate and the limits of TRCA's existing areas of expertise, it is also recommended that either a municipality or appropriate organization (such as an end-of-life service provider) provide any related services required for the bereaved related to the dispersal of ashes of their loved ones.